-- Add any spices and herbs you like.
+- Add any spices you like.

 - If you need a good marinara sauce – check out our simple meat sauce.
 To make it with meatballs, simply leave out the ground meat (and veg and mushrooms if you like, it works either way).